viezel/filament-tour/README.md

     // Default: true
     ->uncloseable(bool|Closure $uncloseable = true)

-    //Simulate a click on a CSS selected element when you press the next button ->clickOnNext(string|Closure $selector)
+    // Simulate a click on a CSS selected element when you press the next button ->clickOnNext(string|Closure $selector)

     // Send a notification when you press the next button ->notifyOnNext(Notification $notification)

-    //Redirect you to a custom url or a route() when you press the next button ->redirectOnNext(string $url, bool $newTab = false)
+    // Redirect you to a custom url or a route() when you press the next button ->redirectOnNext(string $url, bool $newTab = false)

     // Dispatch an event like `$dispatch()` when you press the next button